Galgain-edu/Pi-hole-homelab/README.md

 **Project by Mark Galvan (Hostname: `galvatron`)**

 This home lab project demonstrates the deployment of [Pi-hole](https://pi-hole.net/) on a lightweight Ubuntu Server VM using VirtualBox.
-It showcases practical Linux administration, bridged networking configuration, DNS-level ad blocking, and system service control — all relevant for Fleet Reliability Operations (FROps) roles.
+It showcases practical Linux administration, bridged networking configuration, DNS-level ad blocking, and system service control.

 ---